 Doc Snow has been an online writer for over seven years.
 He's a lifelong musician who loves to record his own compositions.

-Uke is cool again.
-But, trying to "mic" one in a live performance is difficult.
+The uke is cool again.
+But trying to "mic" one in a live performance is difficult.
 If you're trying to be heard in a band, it's hard to beat a pickup for convenience and ease of use.
 That said, if you don't already have one, what can you do?
 You might be thinking, Won't it be terribly expensive to buy and install one?
 In a word, no. I'll show you how.

 These directions are specific to the K&K Big Island Spot pickup, which is designed for easy installation.
 If you are installing another transducer, some details will naturally differ, but quite a few of the tricks, traps, and techniques given are universal.